perfact/zodbsync/README.md

 commits that correspond to the original ones, but using the new formatting.
 Finally, pick these commits onto the target system.

+Hint: This requires `git` in version 2.22 or above.

 ## Compatibility
 This package replaces similar functionality that was previously found in `python-perfact` and `perfact-dbutils-zope2`.
 For backwards compatibility,